shubhamchandak94/ProtographLDPC/background-ldpc.md

 <strong>h</strong> = <strong>w (c / r)</strong>

+where <strong>c</strong> represents the constant column weightage of the code and <strong>r</strong> represents the constant row weightage.

-If the constant <strong>c / r</strong> is to be maintained, then there is restriction placed on both <strong>w</strong and <strong>h</strong>.
+If the constant <strong>c / r</strong> is to be maintained, then there is restriction placed on both <strong>w</strong> and <strong>h</strong>, specifically

+<strong>c / r</strong> = <strong>h / w</strong>.

 Some regular code constructions defined in this library enforce complete regularity at the expense of width and height values, while some enforce the given width and height at the expense of the regularity of the matrix.

-In this sense, both comoletely regular and mostly regular matrices can repreesnt a regular LDPC code.
+In this sense, both completely regular and mostly regular matrices can repreesnt a regular LDPC code.

 ### Protograph LDPC Codes

 Protograph LDPC Codes implement the expanding of a protograph into a full-fledged LDPC Code.
 A protograph is a tanner graph with a few special properties:
 * protographs contain a relatively small number of of nodes
-* protographs allow for parallel connections, meaning more than one connection between a check note and variable node
+* protographs allow for parallel connections, meaning more than one connection between a check node and variable node
     * In the representative matrix for the protograph, this would manifest as a value greater than 1

 You can read more about protographs [here](https://personal.utdallas.edu/~aria/papers/NguyenNosratinia2012a.pdf). <br>